 Exago BI solves this problem by allowing users to sort on a formula.
 Applying the Quarter() function to the Hire Date field and sorting on the result allows you to put all of the October-December hires before others, disregarding what year they joined.
 But speaking of functions…

-Can it…give you access to functions that no one’s even invented yet?
+Can your operational reporting give you access to functions that no one’s even invented yet?

 This sounds like a joke but totally isn’t.
 How can any BI vendor be expected to know what functions you’ll need down the line?
 Maybe you’ll discover that you’d really like to be able to find the value-added tax given a country code, or maybe you’ll find you need to know the day of the week for a given set of dates.
 We don’t know!
 And it’s okay that you don’t either.
 That’s why we’ve given Exago BI admins the power to create custom functions (and custom filter functions) from scratch.
 This means you can transform your data exactly the way you need to without waiting around for Exago to put out a new release.

 And in the spirit of not waiting around for new features…

-Can it…support functionality no one’s thought of yet?
+Can your operational reporting support functionality no one’s thought of yet?